libplctag/libplctag.NET/README.md

 * Native resource cleanup

-## libplctag.NativeImport

-Most developers will not need to directly reference the Native Import library.
-This library automatically extracts platform-specific version of the base libplctag library needed for the libplctag .NET wrapper.

-If you wish to override this behavior you can do so: [Using a non packaged version of the native libplctag library](docs/Using-a-non-packaged-version-of-the-native-libplctag-library.md)

-Documentation for the base library API can be found [here](https://github.com/libplctag/libplctag/wiki/API).
-Further examples of its usage can be found [here](src/Examples/CSharp%20DotNetCore/NativeImportExample.cs).

-The libplctag native library can be compiled for [many platforms](https://github.com/libplctag/libplctag#platform-support), and not all supported platforms are shipped with this wrapper.
-If you get a `TypeLoadException`, chances are that you can still use this wrapper but you will need to [supply the runtime yourself](https://github.com/libplctag/libplctag/blob/master/BUILD.md).

 ## Getting Started

 In most cases only the  libplctag package will be needed.
 It can be added in Visual Studio through the package manager or via the commandline: